 Norfolk Music Service (Educator Solutions) currently delivers WCIT to a total of 4000 pupils per week in a total of 85 schools; it has been bought in by school clusters and works well in school federations.
 Additional benefits of this scheme are the enjoyment it has brought to the children and more specifically in its ability to positively affect the self-worth, the organisation skills, the confidence and the musical development of the children involved.
 Many pupils choose to continue learning to play an instrument after completing their WCIT programme.

-We can offer a wide range of instruments for your school to choose from including strings, brass, percussion, woodwind, percussion, ukulele and classical guitar.
+We can offer a wide range of instruments for your school to choose from including strings, brass, woodwind, world music, percussion, ukulele and classical guitar.

 Each school receives:

 - A minimum of a one hour visit each week for a minimum of 33 weeks from a specialist music teacher

 - Free curriculum online resource and Music Service support

 - CPD opportunity for school staff to learn alongside their pupils